mouseless/learn-css/scss/basics/README.md

 We use modules to keep the styles of parts that make sense on their own (these can be components, classes, etc.) in a unique file.
-We combine `.scss` files into a single file with `@import`.
+We combine `.scss` files into a single file with `@use`.
 We convert the file to css and use it.
 See [style.scss](sass/style.scss) for combine example usage.

 ## Nesting